Did Early Christians Think the Holy Spirit Was A Separate Person in a Trinity?

 6) after the trinity was accepted, later writers decided statements must support the trinity, hence essentially PROVING that the Holy Spirit as part of a divine trinity WAS NOT an original early Christian teaching.

-According to Roman Catholic sources, it was apparently voiced by the heretic Montanus and developed by a famous Gnostic heretic named Valentinus in the mid-2nd Century.
+According to Roman Catholic sources, a trinitarian view was apparently voiced by the heretic Montanus and developed by a famous Gnostic heretic named Valentinus in the mid-2nd Century.

 One of the so-called Montanist Oracles, spoken by Montanus was: